Anime Trends 2011: At least no one (of note) went bankrupt

 Two out of three trends I listed above were negative, but I think the year as a whole has been good, at least for consumers.
 Anime continues to get cheaper and more accessible, with $30 box sets and free streaming becoming the norm.
 As the world economy slowly recovers and anime companies figure out how to make money in a digital world, the industry itself looks to be on stable footing.
 Now we just need a few blockbuster titles and maybe a Sailor Moon re-release to galvanize the masses, and 2012 could go from looking good to being great.

-4 replies on “Anime Trends 2011: At least no one (of note) went bankrupt”
+4 responses to “Anime Trends 2011: At least no one (of note) went bankrupt”

 A nice round-up there.
 The most interesting one for me is the streaming issue – for titles I especially enjoy I’ll always want the DVD or blu-ray (but then, I’m one of those old nostalgics who still buys music albums on CD…) but if it’s a show I’ll enjoy once, streaming is perfect…internet speeds permitting, natch.